 What's blended learning?

-A hybrid learning strategy that involves both synchronous instructor-led classes and asynchronous web-based learning methodologies which allows the learners to acquire information at their own pace, whenever they want and on any device they like.
+Blended learning is a hybrid learning strategy that involves both synchronous instructor-led classes and asynchronous web-based learning methodologies which allows the learners to acquire information at their own pace, whenever they want and on any device they like.
 Online corporate training at its best, basically.

 Hint: We recommend Brain Concert for creating valuable eContent for your learning process.

-- This approach facilitates feedback, both in terms of the learners' perspective on the whole learning process and in terms of the levels of comprehension and qualitative delivery of the information.
-Basically, using an eLearning experience platform, a company is in full control of the employees' learning habits and learning progress through the analytics section, which comes with in-depth details on a variety of aspects, such as the time spent on a course, the results to some form of testing the knowledge.
+This approach facilitates feedback, both in terms of the learners' perspective on the whole learning process and in terms of the levels of comprehension and qualitative delivery of the information.
+Basically, using an eLearning experience platform for the corporate training processes gives a company full control of the employees' learning habits and learning progress through the analytics section, which comes with in-depth details on a variety of aspects, such as the time spent on a course, the results to some form of testing the knowledge.